innolitics/fda-readable-sbom/README.md

 This script merges SBOMs generated from Github's Dependabot tool and outputs it as a human readable excel file.

+Supported SBOM formats:
+- SPDX JSON v2.3
+- CycloneDX JSON v1.6

 # Usage
+If [uv](https://docs.astral.sh/uv/) is installed, you can run the tool without setting up an environment.
+Simply execute the script with the required arguments.

 ```
 usage: gen_sbom.py [-h] client_name input_directory output_file